 The face in the HUD also keeps getting bloodier as you take more damage.
 In some versions, a big hit when low on health makes the head explode.

 Daisy!
-The Doomguy's pet rabbit, with its head severed and impaled bloodily on a stake, as shown at the end of Episode 3 — and for those who played the original version, this was the end of the game!
+The Doomguy's pet rabbit, with its head severed and impaled bloodily on a stake, as shown at the end of Episode 3 — and for those who played the original or pre-v1.9 versions of Doom, this was the end of the game!

 And in Doom II, you find out that Spidey is a mommy — and her little Arachnotron babies are every bit as bad as her with their plasma guns.

 In Doom II's map "Dead Simple", once you killed all the Mancubi, the walls would come down, surrounding you with hordes of Arachnotrons.

 At the end of the first major episode (MAP11) of Doom II, the room containing the master control switch has walls entirely comprised of stitched together corpses.

 The "pantry" you encounter near the end of Doom II's MAP27 (Monster Condo), which is filled wall to wall with hanging and skewered corpses.
 The level's eerily somber music makes it that much worse.